Himesh-29/Covid-Tracker-Project/README.md

 #### Ayush: Ya, we can do this, but, I suppose, the data of the state which the user wants to search, will be tough for him.
 Say, the name of the state starts with T (Telangana or TamilNadu), then he will have to search all the way through different states, which would be tideous for him ig...
 So, I suppose, it would be better if we keep the search functionality...

-### Brw, yeh update kab kiya tune?
+### Btw, yeh update kab kiya tune?
 Mai actually aaj dekh paya hu na, thst's why...
 Abhi woh github regularly check